CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### Variant #1: Find quick-win critical OWASP-2017 top 10 vulnerabilities by rules

+List of rules that are worth to fix regarding the number of findings and the associated risk

 ```
 select r.rule_name, m.metric_id, sum(v.nb_findings), max(m.nb_violations)
 from src_violations v